-Before you send your next volunteer signup or launch your next fundraising campaign, make it easy for people to say yes.
-Or impossible for them to say no!
+How important is developing a culture of generosity in Christian schools?
+We think it's so important that before you send your next volunteer signup or launch your next fundraising campaign, you make it easy for people to say yes.

 By instilling a Culture of Generosity and communicating what people are actually investing in.